- 1 The Top Eye Glass Stores Compared

 My biggest pain point with an already less than great purchase process was being forced to manually enter my prescription instead of uploading a picture of it like every other site reviewed offers.
 This makes it easier to mess up because of human error on the part of someone (me) who is not a professional in this field and certainly not doing this on a regular basis.
 For example, I almost entered the wrong information and had to go back and check a few times.
 That was not enjoyable.

 I do like however that I can enter my pupillary distance measurement, which is something all patients should get measured and use.
 Pupillary distance (PD) is the distance between the centers of the pupils in each eye.
-This measurement is used when preparing to make prescription eyeglasses.
-Positioning lenses correctly in relation to the center of the pupils is especially important for higher powered lenses.
+An eye doctor uses this measurement when preparing to make a new pair of prescription eyeglasses.
+Keep in mind that positioning lenses correctly in relation to the center of the pupils is especially important for higher powered prescription lenses or progressive lenses.

 Coastal offers free standard shipping with actual receipt of your frame to occur 6-7 days after the prescription is verified, produced, and assembled.
 This was a longer than average timeframe and an ambiguous one at that.